-- 5.16 At a Support to Study Meeting, we will work with you to agree a way forward, the outcomes may include: - to formally monitor your progress for a specified period of time.
-In this case an action plan will be agreed with you, outlining any steps which you will need to take and/or any support to be provided to you to address the concern identified.
-Regular review meetings with you will be arranged with a nominated member of staff (to ensure that the action plan is being appropriately followed and/or that reasonable support to enable you to study effectively is being provided) and you will also be informed of the consequences of any breaches of the action plan, which will normally involve your fitness to study being considered at stage 3; - to recommend part-time study (where appropriate and available) or that special academic arrangements be put in place; - with your consent, to agree that you intermit from your studies for a mutually agreed period. - 5.17 A possible outcome following a Support to Study meeting could be that your case be referred to the Head of Student Wellbeing and Inclusivity for consideration under stage 3 of this procedure.
-This will only be appropriate in the most serious of cases where for example evidence of a serious risk to either the health and safety of you or others has been identified, and it is thought that requiring you to intermit from your studies or being permanently withdrawn may be the appropriate course of action. - 5.18 If you decide not to attend the Support to Study meeting, we may make a decision in your absence about your capability to study based on the information we have available to us and any presenting risks. - 5.19 Following your attendance/non-attendance, you will receive a concise record of the meeting within 7 working days from the date of the meeting.
+- to recommend that special academic arrangements or other reasonable adjustments be put in place - with your consent, to agree that you intermit from your studies for a mutually agreed period - 5.17 A possible outcome following a Support to Study meeting could be that your case be referred to the Study and Wellbeing Intervention Manager for consideration under Stage three of this procedure.
+This will only be appropriate in the most serious of cases where for example evidence of a serious risk to either the health and safety of you or others has been identified, and it is thought that requiring you to intermit from your studies or being permanently withdrawn may be the appropriate course of action. - 5.18 If you decide not to attend the Support to Study meeting, we request you provide us with notice as soon as possible. - 5.19 We may make a decision in your absence to reschedule the Stage two meeting or escalate you straight to Stage three, depending on the circumstances and information available. - 5.20 Following your attendance/non-attendance, you will receive a concise record of the meeting within seven working days from the date of the meeting.

-Stage 3 - Serious or Continuing Concerns
+Stage three - Serious or Continuing Concerns

-- 5.20 If the risks associated with your actions remain a cause for concern and have not been reduced to an appropriate level through stage 2 of this procedure, the Head of Student Wellbeing and Inclusivity may call a Serious or Continuing Concerns meeting under stage 3. - 5.21 We use Stage 3 of the procedure where either: - A stage 2 Support to Study Meeting (including action plan) has not sufficiently addressed the concerns we have about your health or wellbeing; or, - You have chosen not to or have been unable to engage with the support offered or complete the action plan, within an appropriate timeframe; or, - The concerns we have about your health or wellbeing or the health and wellbeing of others are more serious or have escalated and we need to discuss your overall fitness to study; or, - You have been temporarily suspended from your studies (see section 3) and we need to meet to make a decision about your overall fitness to study.
+- 5.21 If the risks associated with your actions remain a cause for concern and have not been reduced to an appropriate level through Stage 2 of this procedure, the Study and Wellbeing Intervention Manager may call a Serious or Continuing Concerns meeting under Stage three. - 5.22 We use Stage three of the procedure where either: - a Stage two Support to Study Meeting (including action plan) has not sufficiently addressed the concerns we have about your health or wellbeing; or, - you have chosen not to or have been unable to engage with the support offered or complete the action plan, within an appropriate timeframe; or, - the concerns we have about your health or wellbeing, or the health and wellbeing of others are more serious or have escalated and we need to discuss your overall fitness to study; or, - you have been temporarily suspended from your studies (see section 3) and we need to meet to make a decision about your overall fitness to study. - 5.23 We will write to you via email (to your university email address) to invite you to a meeting normally providing at least seven working days' notice where we will inform you of the purpose of the meeting and share the name of the Chair and other staff members involved as part of the